TSavo/AutoMarket/src/media/providers/README.md

 # Provider-Centric Organization

-This directory organizes all provider-related components by **provider domain** rather than by component type.
-This makes development and maintenance much easier.
+This directory organizes all provider-related components by **provider domain** within the Prizm SDK architecture.
+This makes development and maintenance much easier within the provider→model→transform pattern.

 ## Structure